7up Logo

 7up Logo 1989

 In 1988, the 7up brand was merged with Dr. Pepper, which was the reason for the new rebranding.
-The designers have aligned the name of the carbonated drink so that it does not fly up and slightly changed the shape of the glyphs, achieving a better perception.
-The white outlines and blue shadows have disappeared, and the red dot has been enlarged.
+The designers aligned the name of the carbonated beverage so that it did not fly up and slightly changed the shape of the glyphs, achieving a better perception.
+Gone were the white outlines and blue shadows, and the red dot was enlarged.

 1995 – 2000